 Complementing your classification with Customer Segments

-In EnjoyHQ you can create customer segments and visualize customer request or complains per segment.
+In EnjoyHQ you can create customer segments and visualize customer requests or complaints per segment.
 Learn more about creating customer segments here.

-You can build customer segments by grouping users or customer by similar characteristics such as the price of their subscription plan, location, engagement metrics, etc. All these characteristics can be imported into EnjoyHQ from your integrations or using our API.
+You can build customer segments by grouping customers by similar customer properties such as the price of their subscription plan, location, engagement metrics, persona, etc. All these characteristics can be imported into EnjoyHQ from your integrations or using our API.

 Learn how companies and teams of all sizes use EnjoyHQ 👉Success Stories

 Why not book a demo with us?
 We would love to answer all your questions 👉 Book a demo here.